The Dollywood Foundation – Canada

 Board of Directors

-As a businesswoman, she flourishes with a talent to produce some of the nations best family-friendly entertainment attractions including Dollywood, DreamMore Resort, Dolly Parton’s Stampede, Pirates Voyage and Smoky Mountain Adventures.
+As a businesswoman, she flourishes with a talent to produce some of the nation’s best family-friendly entertainment attractions including Dollywood, DreamMore Resort, Dolly Parton’s Stampede and Pirates Voyage Dinner & Show.

 In 1995, Dolly launched an exciting new effort, Dolly Parton’s Imagination Library, to benefit the children of her home county in East Tennessee, USA.
 Inspired by her father, Dolly’s vision was to foster a love of reading among her county’s preschool children and their families.

-Dolly’s dream grew year by year and country by country and today her Imagination Library mails over one million specially selected, age-appropriate books monthly to registered children from birth to age five.
+Dolly’s dream grew year by year and country by country, and today her specially selected, age-appropriate books reach unprecedented numbers of children from birth to age five around the world.

 President / Vice Chair